Cerithium atratum

 • Family: Cerithiidae

-• Genus: Unresolved
+• Genus: Cerithium

-• Species: Unresolved
+• Species: C. atratum

 Natural History

 Cerithiidae is a family of small, elongated, spiral-shelled marine gastropods found in shallow tropical and subtropical marine habitats worldwide.
 In Florida, cerith snails are among the most abundant and ecologically important small grazers in seagrass beds, mangrove margins, and sandy intertidal flats.
-The most common Florida seagrass species is Cerithium muscarum (Fly-specked Cerith), a small tan-to-gray snail with distinctive dark spotting, typically 10--20 mm in shell length.
-Other Florida species include Cerithium litteratum and Bittiolum varium, which occupy similar seagrass habitats.

 Reproduction involves the laying of coiled or clustered egg masses on hard substrate.
-The February 11, 2026 observation documented a semicircular cluster of small dots -- a characteristic cerith egg pattern -- and confirmed active egg-laying in the Seagrass Meadow with video evidence.
+The February 11, 2026 observation documented a semicircular cluster of small dots, a characteristic cerith egg pattern, and confirmed active egg-laying in the Seagrass Meadow with video evidence.
 Larvae hatch as free-swimming veligers; settlement and recruitment in a closed system depend on available substrate and water conditions.

 Ecological Role